jackgray/narc_arch/docs/source/planning.rst

 Maintenance
 ------------
-As a general rule, the more granular control one seeks in a system, the more resources and specialized knowledge is required to maintain or build on top of it.
-This also generally applies to product cost: if a service is free, you will either have to host and maintain it yourself, or you will not have access to all features, or the service will either grow and incur a blind cost model that you will essentially be hostage to, lest potantially the entire infrastructure will need redesigning.
+As a general rule, the more granular control offered by a system, the more resources and expertise are required to maintain or build on it.
+This
+generally applies to product cost as well: if a solution is free, you will probably have to host and maintain it yourself, not have access to all features, or the service will eventually mature to the point of incurring an unpredictable cost model that you will essentially be hostage to without redesigning
+at least some parts of the system.

-Paid Service vs. On-Prem Savings and Trade-offs
+Paid Solutions vs. Self-Hosted/Maintained
 ------------------------------------------------
-Because of the fairly direct trade-off between cost of paid, pre-packaged or externally maintained systems and cost of on-premise expertise to maintain a custom-built and cost effective solution, a few key factors should be considered when making this decision:
+Because of the fairly direct trade-off between cost of paid, pre-packaged or externally maintained systems and the cost of staffing expertise needed to maintain a custom-built and cost effective solution, a few key factors should be considered when making this decision:
     -   annual costs of an all-in-one cluster management solution
     -   the salary of Cloud Engineers in the private market (worst case scenario/budget ceiling)